signalfx/splunk-otel-js-web/docs/Installation.md

 By default, the Splunk Distributions of OpenTeletry for Splunk APM already send the `server-timing` header.
 The header is used to link spans from the browser with back-end spans and traces.
 The environment variable for the setting is `SPLUNK_TRACE_RESPONSE_HEADER_ENABLED`.

-To enable the link between RUM and APM for older tracing libraries, set `SPLUNK_CONTEXT_SERVER_TIMING_ENABLED` to `true`.
-If your configuration is unsupported, you can still stitch the APM trace with the RUM information by [enabling the trace linking manually](https://github.com/signalfx/splunk-otel-js-browser/blob/main/docs/ServerTraceContext.md).
+To enable RUM-APM linkage in SignalFx tracing libraries, check the documentation for each tracing library.

+> If your configuration is unsupported, you can still stitch the APM trace with the RUM information by [enabling the trace linking manually](https://github.com/signalfx/splunk-otel-js-browser/blob/main/docs/ServerTraceContext.md).

 ## Miscellaneous